-

 You might be wondering, “Is that really it?”
 Yup.
 That’s all it takes, just UV and blue light.
 There are absolutely no chemicals used in the Zevo Fly Trap (or exterminators needed), either, so it’s a much safer pest removal option for homes with children and pets.
 Traditional sprays rely on toxins that can linger in the air and settle on surfaces.
 Zevo is a cleaner alternative that eliminates pests without adding irritants to your living space.

 Another bonus?
-This plug-in fly trap is odorless, making it an excellent alternative to fruit fly sprays and insecticides that are typically pretty smelly due to their use of harsh chemicals.
+This plug-in fly trap is odorless, making it an excellent alternative to fruit fly sprays and insecticides that are typically pretty smelly because they use harsh chemicals.
 There are no fumes or fog, so you’re not breathing in anything weird.
 Just clean air and fewer flies.
 Because it doesn’t spray, zap, or emit strong odors, it’s a safer option for homes with kids, pets, or anyone with respiratory sensitivities.

 A greener, more energy-efficient way to get rid of flies